LosoncziTamas/LosoncziTamas.github.io/_drafts/2020-02-22-common-mistakes.md

     }
 ```

+### Initializing states at inproper events functions.

+### Destroying a script component instead of the game object.

+### Querying components on inactive game objects with GetComponentInChildern.

 ### Modifying the game object's position direcly

 You cannot modify the position of the GameObject directly (by calling transform.position), you'll either have to use the Translate method on the Transform or assign/set a new vector to transform.position.